jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Then a program to heal society a little faster, hold back entropy, and happily study acts of God—when, where, and why they happen.

 And shut that bell up forever.

-- when a tree makes an edible but, that's a pencil.
-- when the squirrel plants a tree, that's a pencil.
-- and so on
-- so, what pencil have you made? are you getting pencils from anyone?
-- words are communication, which are signals often within species, not pencils
-- you are a technical animal inside an ecosystem. the words you are hearing are....
-- we suffer today, because we are experience evolution. we are experiencing the failure of being mammoths.
-- we refuse to look at, know, and assess the pain of the frontline, for Charles II reasons...
-- and yet, the frontline is where entropy either increases or decreases with the creation of new forms of life
-- which we will do faster and better, once we have a self-realization of our technological identity.